-The STI opportunity for each Executive KMP is based on the STI proportion of their TMR mix.
-The actual award is based on the achievement of the specific Key Performance Indicators (KPIs) for each Executive KMP.
+The STI opportunity for each Executive KMP is based on the STI proportion of their TMR.
+The actual award is based on the achievement of specific Key Performance Indicators (KPI's) for each Executive KMP.

 STI objectives for each Executive KMP take into account their respective role and the objectives of the organisation to which they are expected to contribute.
-The link between the organisations objectives and the Executive KMP's incentive plans is designed to align Executive KMP to Arena REIT's objectives and includes, where relevant, stretch targets.
+The link between the organisation's objectives and the Executive KMP's short term incentive KPI's is designed to align Executive KMP to Arena's objectives.

-FY16 performance was measured across two categories of KPIs:
+FY17 performance was measured across two categories of KPI's:

-- Financial target Distributions per Security and Distributable Income per Security; - Non-financial linked to non-financial metrics specific to each role eg. strategy development and execution, business performance, risk management, people, stakeholder management and relationships and specific personal objectives.
+- Financial Target Distributions per Security and Distributable Income per Security; - Non-financial linked to non-financial metrics specific to each role eg. strategy development and execution, business performance, risk management, leadership, human resources, stakeholder management and relationships and specific personal objectives.

-STI's are paid in cash following the end of the relevant financial year following Board approval.
+The FY17 STI will be paid in cash following Board approval.
 Taking into consideration circumstances over the course of the financial year, the Board has discretion to reduce, cancel or increase STI payments.